visualizedata/data-structures/README.md

 ### November 12 (Week 10)

 From database to visual representation.
-Serverless computing.

 #### Read: